Persistent homology of quantum entanglement: Example 1: Ising chain in transverse field

 \section{Example 1: Ising chain in transverse field}

-In order to demonstrate the usefulness of homology, we study the simplest model of a quantum phase transition (QPT), the transverse field Ising model (TFIM) on a one-dimensional lattice.
-The Hamiltonian $\mathcal{H}$ of the transverse field Ising model (TFIM) \cite{Dutta2015},
+To demonstrate our approach to persistent homology of quantum states, we study the simplest model of a quantum phase transition (QPT), the transverse field Ising model (TFIM) on a one-dimensional lattice.
+The Hamiltonian $\mathcal{H}$ of the transverse field Ising model (TFIM) is \cite{Dutta2015},

 where $\sigma$ are the Pauli matrices.
-There is a QPT that can be measured by the magnetization $M=|1/N \sum_{i}\sigma_i^z|$.
-For $h=0$, the ferromagnetic ground state is the basis state with all spins pointing along the $z$ direction.
+The exact diagonalization and entanglement entropy computation is implemented using the QuSpin package \cite{Weinberg_2017}.
+There is a QPT that can be measured by the magnetization $M=|1/N \sum_{i}\sigma_i^x|$.
+For $h=0$, the ferromagnetic ground state is the basis state with all spins pointing along the $x$ direction.
 For large $h$, the ground state is a quantum paramagnet, a superposition of all basis states.